Successful migration of a logistics solution from a legacy on-premises system to the cloud.

 Another requirement of the project was to enable integration with different ERPs, as some information needed in the eKanban logic is generated in these systems (order numbers), and also, once processed in the system, it has to be persisted in the ERP (stock).

-Hydrogen offers a REST API layer and ideally this ERP integration should be done through this HTTP protocol.
+HOP offers a REST API layer and ideally this ERP integration should be done through this HTTP protocol.
 But alas, the real world is stubborn and some ERPs are not ready, so we had to explore alternatives.
 Our final decision was to exchange XML files via a FTP server.
 The actual object storage module can fetch and store objects indistinctly in AWS S3 service or an FTP server.
 With a boundary that abstracts totally the storing indistinctly to one or other.

 The connection to a FTP server is totally configurable and reading and writing to it is customizable.
 Once this kind of communication was in place, our client has implemented different tasks on top of it providing the users with further services not present in the previous version of the application.